ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > {: .solution}
 {: .challenge}

-In the final version of `get_year_urls`, we make a couple of modifications, to ensure we're getting what we want, and to return the year number along with the URL (by getting it from `link.text`):
+In the final version of `get_year_urls`, we make a couple of modifications, to ensure we're getting what we want, and to return the year number along with the URL (by getting it from `link.text_content()`):

 ~~~
 def get_year_urls():